 The longer the solution sits, the bigger your sugar crystals will get.
 You can speed the crystallization process by cooling your solution in the refrigerator.

-Expand on the galaxy sugar crystal science experiment by adding these STEM elements to your experiment.
+Turn your sugar crystals into a science project by adding these STEM elements to your experiment.

 Science: Solutions, solutes, density, molecules, sugar crystal formation, crystal science